 The appearance of a special vestment for the deacons is a result of their direct service during the liturgy and the Eucharist, which began in the 4th century.
-The oldest of the existing deacons' garments is a poem - a long robe to the floor with sleeves.
+The oldest of the existing deacons' garments is a long robe to the floor with sleeves.
 In essence, the poem and the priestly wannabe are the same, although nowadays these garments are sewn from different materials.
 In ancient times, the poem was sewn exclusively in white, which symbolized the purity of life to which priests and all Christians are called.
 That is why they were also called "alba" - from Latin, "white clothes".
-Subsequently, the deacons began to appear in verse and other colors, according to the symbolic meaning of the day being celebrated.
+Subsequently, the ministers began to appear in verse and other colors, according to the symbolic meaning of the day being celebrated.

 The second divine service garment of the deacon is the orarion.
-It is a long narrow band that is fastened to the left shoulder and is lifted up by the deacon during a litany or any other cry in the divine service.
+It is a long narrow band that is fastened to the left shoulder and is lifted up by the clergyman during a litany or any other cry in the divine service.
 Symbolically, the orator means the wings of angels.
 In the Christian divine service he passed from the Old Testament cult, where a wave with a certain towel was a sign for common singing.

-Deacon vestments were always less widely used in the Church for one simple reason: the number of deacons was always several times smaller than the number of elders.
+Deacon vestments were always less widely used in the Church for one simple reason: the number of clerics was always several times smaller than the number of elders.
 In general, this is due to the divine functions of the deacon to minister during the Eucharist, to perform penances and read the Litany.
-Also in most cases, the deacon degree for the ministers was, and still is, only an intermediate stage in the further acceptance of the second degree of the holy ordinance - the presbytery.
+Also in most cases, the minister degree for the ministers was, and still is, only an intermediate stage in the further acceptance of the second degree of the holy ordinance - the presbytery.
 There are not many who choose to serve the Lord in the deacon's ministry throughout their lives.

-However, with the beginning of the revival of church life, the number of deacons has increased significantly compared to the Soviet period.
-Sewing vestments also became necessary for deacons.
+However, with the beginning of the revival of church life, the number of clerics has increased significantly compared to the Soviet period.
+Sewing vestments also became necessary for attendants.
 Now this is done by both monastery workshops and secular masters.
 If you want to buy deacon vestments, we advise you to pay attention to such criteria as the quality of the materials used, their manufacturer, as well as the experience of the master or enterprise in sewing this kind of products.